part of Rehearsing the Future (2021)

 Agapanthus has buried itself somewhere deep in the colonial imagination; over the last century it has crept across the stolen territories of the Australian State and populated the contours and crevices of suburbia.
 Renowned for its ability to stabilise hillsides and sandy banks with its stubborn root clusters, to what extent did wary settlers hope this gift might also impose symbolic order on a burgeoning industrial empire?
 Was the Agapanthus’ ability to thrive under duress a stimulant for the colonial imagination, as if by sympathetic magic it would empower desperate efforts to domesticate and stratify the living world?

 Fragile plant-human bonds are easily weakened without constant renewal.
 Of the thirty who took part in the initial sessions, only seven returned.
 Reasons varied, with some never given.
 Under the strangled temporality of the State, time is scarce and rarely available for gradual and multi-layered ecological problem-solving.
-Undaunted by their responsibility, the group assembled questions and tentative answers, thinking with and through the Agapanthus as the conversation traversed a terrain of intersecting desires and concerns.
+The group who returned grappled with lines of responsibility; they assembled questions and tentative answers, thinking with and through the Agapanthus as the conversation traversed a terrain of intersecting desires and concerns.
 One person eventually decided they would take their plant-companion home, giving it soil and a terracotta pot to inhabit, to live out its days contained but cared for.
 To quote their written commitment, “My plant will live inside with me - not entirely free to live, but living in the least harmful way that we are able.”
 Two people from two different initial sessions discovered they had formed a relationship with the same plant, and together they resolved to donate the plant to a biochar facility where it would be engulfed in flames but “live on in the soil.”
 From this process, six of the ten plants found a new life, a new home or a new state of material existence.
 Four plants were left behind, banished from limbo to become the gardener’s responsibility once again.